BishopsLemma/Fall-2024-Student-Success-Prediction/Readme.md

 As graduation is a binary target, we will use binary classification as our modeling approach.
 After an initial exploration with several different methods, we focused our effects on four models

-- Logistic Regression: This will be our baseline model.
+- **Logistic Regression**: This will be our baseline model.
-- Support Vector Classifier: This will capture any non-linearity that is missed by logistic regression.
+- **Support Vector Classifier**: This will capture any non-linearity that is missed by logistic regression.
-- XGBoost Classifer: The use of gradient boosting will help this model learn wit hteh subtler aspects of the data that may have been missed by the previous two
+- **XGBoost Classifer**: The use of gradient boosting will help this model learn wit hteh subtler aspects of the data that may have been missed by the previous two
-- Custom Stacked Classifer: This is a customized ensemble classifier which uses prediction probabilities from our previously fitted SVC and XGB classifiers as features for a logistic regression model.
+- **Custom Stacked Classifer**: This is a customized ensemble classifier which uses prediction probabilities from our previously fitted SVC and XGB classifiers as features for a logistic regression model.

 ## Results